microsoft/HoloLens2ForCV/README.md

 The StreamRecorder app uses [Cannon](https://github.com/microsoft/HoloLens2ForCV/tree/main/Samples/StreamRecorder/StreamRecorderApp/Cannon), a collection of wrappers and utility code for building native mixed reality apps using C++, Direct3D and Windows Perception APIs.
 It can be used as-is outside Research Mode for fast and easy native development.

+# Setup

+The earliest build that fully supports research mode is 19041.1364.
+Please join the Windows Insider Program to get preview builds.
+After that, in the device portal, enable research mode, different than recording mode.
+See https://github.com/microsoft/HoloLens2ForCV/blob/main/Docs/ECCV2020-Tutorial/ECCV2020-ResearchMode-Api.pdf (slides 6, 7 and 8) or Setup section in https://github.com/microsoft/HoloLens2ForCV/blob/main/Docs/ResearchMode-ApiDoc.pdf.
+Finally only arm64 applications are supported for now.

 # Citing our work

 If you find HoloLens 2 Research Mode useful for your research, please cite our work: